Pink Summons Cases in New York City

 Significant Changes Coming to NYC Pink Summons System

 There are some major changes coming to the NYC Pink Summons System in 2016.
 Not only will it be possible to plead guilty to and make payment for two types of common summonses online, but some offenses commonly charged on pink summonses now and heard in Criminal Court will be shifted to civil enforcement and no longer heard in Criminal Court.
-Stay tuned for a more in-depth treatment of the expected new legislation by Don Murray.

 Information Provided by Shalley and Murray